Show off your pinstripe pride next week by riding to Yankee stadium on one of NYC’s vintage subway trains.

 The New York Transit Museum is bringing back their Nostalgia Rides for Opening Day and you definitely don’t want to miss out!
 Passengers will be able to climb aboard a 1917 IRT Lo-V train car for a trip to Yankee Stadium.

 Be ready to ride the morning of March 30th as the vintage train will depart Grand Central Station at 11am sharp.
 Plus, a 6-car configuration of the Train of Many Colors will depart Grand Central Station shortly after to accommodate even more baseball fans wanting to get in on the nostalgia.

-The Nostalgia Train that will be rolling out for this special occasion is the 1917 Lo-V train car.
-Originally operated by the Interborough Rapid Transit (IRT) system, these were the trains that took people to the games when the Yankee Stadium first opened back in the 1920s.
+Originally operated by the Interborough Rapid Transit (IRT) system, the IRT Lo-V trains were what took people to the games when the Yankee Stadium first opened back in the 1920s.